JasonJWilliamsNY/profile/index.md

     "You're like a celebrity that isn't famous"
     - E.M.; The 2nd best compliment I've ever received
     "Pull back three curtains and there's Jason"
-    - C.T.B; The 5th best compliment I've ever received
+    - C.T.B.; The 5th best compliment I've ever received

 An incomplete list of things I do and have done, if you have to know for some reason.